stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/IWDG/IWDG_WindowMode/readme.txt

 prevent a IWDG reset.

-The EXTI Line is used to simulate a software failure: once the EXTI Line event occurs, by pressing the Key push-button, the corresponding interrupt is served.
+The EXTI Line is used to simulate a software failure: once the EXTI Line event occurs, by pressing the Key push-button,LED1 On, the corresponding interrupt is served.
-If the EXTI Line event does not occur, the IWDG counter is indefinitely refreshed in the main program infinite loop, and there is no IWDG reset.
+If the EXTI Line event does not occur, the IWDG counter is indefinitely refreshed in the main program infinite loop, and there is no IWDG reset,LED2 toggles.

 @par Directory contents